storageos/storageos.github.io/_docs/reference/cli.md

 ## Environment variables

-The following environment variables are supported by `storageos`.
+`storageos` supports the following environment variables.
 Any flags set in the command line override their corresponding environment variables.

-* `STORAGEOS_USERNAME` Username for API authenticatation, equivalent of -u.
+* `STORAGEOS_USERNAME` Username for API authentication, equivalent of -u.
-* `STORAGEOS_PASSWORD` Password for API authenticatation, equivalent of -p.
+* `STORAGEOS_PASSWORD` Password for API authentication, equivalent of -p.
 * `STORAGEOS_HOST` ip_address:port to connect to, equivalent of -H.